 She has been an employee, member, founder, and collaborator of numerous Roma organizations in Poland and Spain.
 From 2008 to 2012 she was the European project coordinator at the Federation of Roma Associations in Catalonia (FAGIC).
 From 2013 to 2015 she was an Open Society Foundations Roma Initiatives Fellow, conducting a comparative study of the Roma associative movements in various countries of Latin America and Europe.
 From 2015 to 2017 she was the coordinator and curator of the Academic Section (aka.
 Roma Civil Rights Movement Section) in the RomArchive – Digital Archive of the Roma.
 Since, 2017, she is a Post-Doctoral Research Fellow of the Romani Studies Program at the Central European University (CEU) in Budapest.

-Born in 1979 in Luxembourg-City.
+Born in Luxembourg-City.
 Jean-Paul holds degrees in Comparative Literature, History & Anthropology as well as European Studies from FU Berlin.
-He researches on cultural politics and diplomacy in and beyond nation states in Germany and Europe.
-As a cultural and project manager in Berlin Jean-Paul is interested and experienced in political and ecological issues and in cultural and indigenous advocacy.
-Since 2006 he regularly consults as an election observer and -assistant, mainly in Eastern Europe, the Caucasus, Latin America and East Africa.
+He researches on cultural politics and diplomacy in and beyond nation-states in Germany and Europe.
+As a cultural and project manager in Berlin Jean-Paul is interested and in political and ecological issues and in cultural and indigenous advocacy.
+Since 2006 he regularly consults as an election observer and -assistant, mainly in Eastern Europe, the Caucasus, Latin America, and East Africa.
 Fond of Avant-garde music, film and German theatre Jean-Paul believes the ERIAC and the city of Berlin to be a perfect match.